 Before getting back in the car, which is by now an oven anyway, take a ride up the glass elevator to the top of Sombrero Tower, the same monolith that caught your eye in the first place.
 As you walk around in the brim of this huge hat, look out over the piney woods and desolate terrain cut in two by the interstate.
 There is nothing to see.
 SOB is a real oasis.

 If you find yourself spending more time here than originally scheduled, and it starts getting dark, don't worry.
 SOB has both RV campgrounds and 300 motel rooms spread over its 135 acres.
 And staying here allows access to pedro's Pleasure Dome, with its indoor pool, steam room, Jacuzzi, bar and wedding chapel

 A dozen weddings are performed here every summer weekend.
-One package for $99 gets you married, a night in an "heir-conditioned" honeymoon suite (complete with champagne and waterbed), and a free breakfast the next morning!
+One package gets you married, a night in an "heir-conditioned" honeymoon suite (complete with champagne and waterbed), and a free breakfast the next morning!

 As with other great accidental discoveries like X-rays and penicillin, it took a man of vision to realize SOB's vast potential.
 That man was Alan Schafer, who began his rise to roadside immortality in 1950 with a simple beer stand.
 When building supplies began being delivered to "Schafer Project: South Of The [North Carolina] Border," a neon light went on in his head.
 He began to import Mexican souvenirs, and on one such trip arranged for two Mexican boys to come to America and work for him.
 As Schafer said, "Somebody began calling them 'Pedro' and 'Pancho,' and since it fit into the theme, we began calling them both 'Pedro.'"
 Today, all SOB workers, regardless of race, creed or color, are called pedro.